Family Caregiver Stress – Part I

 Responsibilities for elder care can be stressful, especially when added to an already demanding lifestyle.
 ‘Sandwich’ aptly describes caring for an aging family member, frequently a parent or parents, while at the same time maintaining responsibility for one’s own school aged children.
 Having a job outside of the home contributes to the fatigue that comes from such a “full plate.”

-Caregiver stress may also diminish the capacity to attend to other family members whose needs are ever-present.
+Family caregiver stress may also diminish the capacity to attend to other family members whose needs are ever-present.
 It is vital, therefore, for a caregiver to keep the stress in check in order to maintain personal well-being and effectiveness.

 Secret Weapon: Planning Ahead

 Eat wisely and well.
 By taking some thoughtful steps, you will avoid poor eating patterns that often stem for periods of unpredictable stress.
 One-in-three caregivers report having gained or lost weight after assuming the role.
-Here are some tips for maintaining normal and healthful eating, even in seemingly abnormal circumstances:
+Here are some caregiver stress management tips for maintaining normal and healthful eating, even in seemingly abnormal circumstances:

 Make use of the freezer and microwave: Prepare food in quantities large enough to portion out; label and put containers in the freezer for future meals.
 An all-in-one meal like a soup or stew with meat, beans and vegetables is ideal for freezing and heating in the microwave.
 By freezing a variety of meals you will provide yourself with a choice to suit your mood and time limitations.
 This is a small but helpful way to balance out restrictions on your time and mobility that may come with care giver responsibilities.